somramnani/crystals-collector/README.md

 # unit-4-game
+## Crystal Collector
 A Game were the player has to guess the numbers with Crystals which have values of numbers.

-### What Is Used
+### What Is Used:
 HTML, CSS , JavaScript & JQuery.
 Bootstrap is also used for styling.

 ### Here's how the app works:

--There will be four crystals displayed as buttons on the page.
+- There will be four crystals displayed as buttons on the page.

--The player will be shown a random number at the start of the game.
+- The player will be shown a random number at the start of the game.

 - When the player clicks on a crystal, it will add a specific amount of points to the player's total score.